-This is a sponsored post by Carl Zeiss Meditec, a supporter of NewGradOptometry & new graduate optometrists 😎
+This article was created in partnership with Carl Zeiss Meditec, a supporter of NewGradOptometry & new graduate optometrists 😎

 CLARUS® 500 from ZEISS is a new iteration of ultra-widefield imaging providing high resolution, true color imaging of the periphery and posterior pole.
 ZEISS CLARUS 500 can image 133 degrees in a single image or 200 degrees in a montage of two sequential images.
 Fundus autofluorescence, stereoscopic photography and external imaging provide auxiliary modalities to aid in disease detection and management.